 An ideal URL structure can be: https://yourwebsite.com/category/keyword

 Not a lot of people understand the importance of internal links or how to place them.
 For them, it’s just a way to connect different pages on your website.

 It’s so much more than that!
 When you link a less valuable page (page with less traffic) to a more valuable page, you help pass the authority between these pages.
 This has a positive impact on your ranking.
 Hence you need to be strategic while placing these internal links.

 By definition, Schema markup is structured data that is used by search engines to deliver enhanced results.
 These might not help you with your search engine ranking but they make your web page appear more prominent.

-Off-Page SEO Checklist
+Content Optimization: Off-Page SEO Checklist

 Now that you have optimized everything on your website, you can move on to the off-page SEO checklist.
 This part of the checklist includes strategies that aren’t implemented on your website.
 Off-page SEO includes activities that are performed outside of your website to increase your search engine ranking.